To the Members of

 Since the Company is a registered entity under the Reserve Bank of India to conduct thebusiness of Non-Banking Financial Services pursuant to the section of 186 (11) (a) (b)of the Companies Act 2013 the company is exempted from complying with the provisions.

 Further details of Investments made by the Company during the year review form a partof the financial statements.

 Pursuant to the provisions of section 177(9) (10) of the Companies Act 2013 andRegulation 22 of SEBI (LODR) Regulations 2015 a Vigil Mechanism for directors andemployees to report genuine concerns has been established.

 Further there were no complaints received from the employees of the Company undervigil mechanism for the year under review.

 Risk management is embedded in your Company's operating framework.
 Your Companybelieves that managing risks helps in maximizing returns.
 The Company's approach toaddressing business risks is comprehensive and includes periodic review of such risks andhas established a framework for mitigating controls and reporting mechanism of such risks.Some of the risks that the Company is exposed to are:

-The Company confirms that it has paid the Annual Listing Fees for the year 2020-2021 toBSE where the Company's Shares are listed.
+The Company confirms that it has paid the Annual Listing Fees for the year 2022-2023 toBSE where the Company's Shares are listed.

 There are no significant and material orders passed by the Regulators/Courts that wouldimpact the concern status of the Company and its future operations

 The industrial relations of the Company continued to be cordial throughout the year.